DEMONICCA/DNS-Magisk/CLOUDFLARE/Cloudflare DNS/README.md

 <hr/>

 > [!IMPORTANT]
-> If the installation is complete and reboot
-Check your DNS with.
+> If the installation is complete and rebootCheck your DNS with.
 > - TERMUX : "Su" Enter "getprop | grep dns"
 <hr/>